 (PP) different grades

 (PAN, Orlon, Acrilan)

-Many of artificial polymers are solids with various and useful physical properties.
-Most of them are inert (water resistant, corrosion resistant), flexible (elastic), and they have a low melting point (can be molded easily).
+Moreover, many artificial polymers are solids with various and useful physical properties.
+Most of them are inert (water resistant, corrosion resistant), flexible (elastic), and have a low melting point (can be moulded easily).

 What is a Macromolecule?

-What is the difference between Polymers and Macromolecule?
+What is the Difference Between Polymer and Macromolecule?

-Macromolecules are the molecules with a large molecular weight.
-Molecular weight is the factor that matters in macromolecules.
-Unlike in macromolecules, polymers may or may not have large molecular weights.
-Polymers are formed by repeating a small structural unit in their structure.
+Macromolecule is the molecule with large molecular weight.
+Therefore, molecular weight is the factor that matters in macromolecule.
+However, unlike in macromolecules, polymer may or may not have large molecular weights.
+It forms by repeating a small structural unit in their structure.
 Thus, most of the polymers have a large molecular weight.
-Polymers, that have a very large molecular weight, are considered as macromolecules.
-Therefore, there can be polymerized or non-polymerized molecules in macromolecules.
-If a polymer has a relatively high molecular weight, we name it as macromolecule.
+Furthermore, the polymer that has a very large molecular weight is a macromolecule.
+On the other hand, there can be polymerized or non-polymerized molecules in macromolecules.
+Therefore, in brief, if a polymer has a relatively high molecular weight, we name it as macromolecule.
 Hence, this summarizes the difference between polymer and macromolecule.